 For many parts of Australia, the summer of 2019-2020 was one of the worst bushfire seasons on record, with devastating effects on many communities and their environment.
 Climate change is contributing to an increase in the number of high fire weather danger days, more severe fire weather and much longer fire seasons.

-Although the City of Ryde local government area was largely spared from the destruction of last summer, there have previously been major bushfire events including for example during 1994 in the Lane Cove River valley.
+Although the City of Ryde local government area was largely spared from the destruction of 2019-2020, there have previously been major bushfire events including for example during 1994 in the Lane Cove River valley.
 Parks and open spaces are among the great natural attractions of our City.
 However, living next to or near bushland can come with higher risks.

 Although fire and emergency service agencies will do everything in their capacity to manage a bushfire, you also have an active part to play in preparing and protecting your home and the people who live in it.
-These actions include:

 - Understanding the risks from bushfires in your area